Sri Lankan rupee edges down on importer dollar demand; stocks up

-COLOMBO, July 4 The Sri Lankan rupee traded weaker on Tuesday as the importer dollar demand surpassed sales of the greenback by exporters and banks, dealers said.
+COLOMBO, July 4 (Reuters) - The Sri Lankan rupee traded weaker on Tuesday as the importer dollar demand surpassed sales of the greenback by exporters and banks, dealers said.

 Expectations of a rise in imports also weighed on the local currency, they added.